 Personalising your marketing emails is key to ensuring the message is relevant and effective for the recipient.
 By segmenting your marketing emails, you could achieve a high degree of personalisation without having to manually write individual messages.
 Segmentation, when done effectively, can boost click-through rates and conversions, helping you connect with your customer base and sell more of your products and services.
 For best outcomes, define your data points, work out your customer personas, identify your segments, and use an email marketing platform to automate the process.

 TractionNext provides industry-leading, next-generation marketing technology that doesn’t get in the way of your business.
 We can automate campaign workflows, trigger conversations, and accelerate conversions through the one unified platform.
-To find out more about how we can help you provide a more relevant and engaging brand experience to customers, contact us for a discussion today.
+To find out more about how we can help you provide a more relevant and engaging brand experience to customers, contact us to request a demo.